It sounds odd, but if you think creatively, there are some cool ways to meet your Certified Information Security...

-- Get your MBA – Sure they're a dime a dozen, but it never hurts the resume.
-So why not have your studies do double duty?
-All college courses meet the CPE requirement.
+- Get your MBA.
+Sure, they're a dime a dozen, but it never hurts the resume.
+Why not have your studies do double duty?
+All college courses meet the CPE for CISSP requirements.

-- Attend a local SearchSecurity.com event, check for seminars in your area on our events page and earn CPE credits for attendance.
+- Attend a local security event.
+Check for seminars in your area and earn CPE credits for attendance.

 As for No. 10, if you wrote this article, you would have earned 10 more CPEs!